Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Introduction

-In this paper, choosing a family of LR models in one dimension which can be solved analytically, we show that at the quasi-local regime having moderate interaction strength, we can reproduce nearly the same pattern for two-qubit entanglement of the ground state with a model possessing a few finite-neighbor interactions.
-In particular, when $1<\alpha<2$, where classical correlations are known to have an algebraic decay, pairwise entanglement is mostly short-ranged and can be mimicked by a finite-neighbor Hamiltonian.
-We also illustrate that the number of neighboring interactions can be further reduced if we allow stronger interaction strength in the few-neighbor Hamiltonian compared to the target Hamiltonian with end-to-end connection.
-However, in the non-local regime, $\alpha<1$, we observe that entanglement can also have an algebraic tail, $E_r \approx 1/r^{\alpha}$ and, therefore, one requires pairing interaction of the order of the size of the system ($ \approx N$) to reproduce nearly the same entanglement pattern of the true LR model.
-We supplement our results by analyzing the monogamy of entanglement in the ground state and argue that in the regime, where the monogamy score tends to a saturation with the increase in range of interactions, a finite neighboring interaction can be a good representative of the true LR model for mimicking the trends of pairwise entanglement.
+In this paper, by choosing a family of LR models in one dimension that can be solved analytically, we show that at the quasi-local regime having moderate interaction strength, we can reproduce nearly the same pattern for two-qubit entanglement of the ground state with a model possessing a few finite-neighbor interactions.
+In particular, when $1<\alpha<2$, where classical correlations are known to have an algebraic decay, pairwise entanglement is mostly short-range and can be mimicked by a finite-neighbor Hamiltonian.
+We also illustrate that the number of neighboring interactions can be further reduced if we allow stronger interaction strength in the few-neighbor Hamiltonian compared to the target Hamiltonian with an end-to-end connection.
+However, in the non-local regime $\alpha<1$, we observe that entanglement can also have an algebraic tail $E_r \approx 1/r^{\alpha}$ and therefore one requires a pairing interaction of the order of the size of the system (approximately equal to $N$) to reproduce nearly the same entanglement pattern as the true LR model.
+We supplement our results by analyzing the monogamy of entanglement in the ground state and argue that in the regime where the monogamy score tends to saturation with the increase in the range of interactions, a finite-neighbor interaction can be a good representative of the true LR model for mimicking the trends of pairwise entanglement.